Life in Tanzania

 KiliKidsendofharvest.jpg

-It is in this stark backdrop Path to Africa looks to improve the lives of those most in need.
+It is in this stark backdrop Path to Africa works to improve the lives of those most vulnerable.

 13-(page-6).JPG